wniroshan/oz-population/README.md

 #### Individual Commands

 Above `run` folder contains a shell script that calls R scripts to preprcess ABS data, build maven project and execute jar files.
 Below are the steps to follow to build the population manually.
+Further information is available in README files in each project directory.
+* `/buildpopulation/datapreprocessing/` - R scripts for preprocessing SA2 level population data csvs downloaded using ABS TableBuilder
+* `/buildpopulation/populationbuilder/latchpop/` - Java project for constructing the synthetic population
+* `/buildpopulation/populationbuilder/BuildingProperties/` - Java project for assiging dwelling properties to buildings in selecte area

 1. To preprocess ABS data, change directory to `buildpopulation/datapreprocessing/` and run below command,